atomjump/loop/README.md

 https://atomjump.com/download.php

 Parameters
-email
+1. email - your AtomJump Loop email address
-pass
+2. pass - your AtomJump Loop password
-uniqueFeedbackId
+3. uniqueFeedbackId - the particular forum to view.
+Note: include 'ajps_' at the start of this string for x.atomjump.com forums.
-from_id
+4. from_id - there is a limit of 2000 records per request.
+To download more, include the 'id' of the last record, from the previous download request, in this field.

 Which returns a JSON object.
-Included for reporting is a 'sentiment' field which measures how positive the comment is.
+Included for reporting is a 'sentiment' field which measures how positive the comment is (-ve, 0= neutral, +ve).